 In general, cancer cells have more genetic changes than normal cells, but each person’s cancer has a unique combination of genetic alterations.
-Some of these changes may be the result of cancer cells dividing, rather than the initiating event that led to the development of the cancer.
-As the cancer continues to grow, additional changes will occur.
-Even within the same tumor, cancer cells may have different genetic changes.
+Some changes may be the result of cancer cells dividing, rather than the initiating event that led to the cancer’s development.
+As the cancer continues to grow, additional changes will occur, even within the same tumor.

-DNA sequencing techniques can identify both germline and somatic mutations by comparing the sequence of DNA with that in normal cells.
-Germline mutations can be identified by utilizing a saliva sample that contains buccal cells or a blood sample.
-Genetic testing in the tumor can be utilized to identify genetic changes in cancer cells that may be driving the growth of an individual’s cancer.
-This information may help determine which therapies might be most effective for treating a particular malignancy.
-Information provided by germline and tumor testing may overlap.
-For example, a person with a malignancy who has a BRCA mutation in the tumor, may or may not have an inherited BRCA mutation.
-Germline testing will be necessary to determine if the mutation is inherited.
+Information provided by germline and somatic biomarker testing may overlap.
+For example, a person with a malignancy harboring a BRCA pathogenic variant may or may not have an inherited BRCA germline variant.
 Depending on the cancer type, both tumor and germline testing may be used to help select treatment options.
-Thus, tumor DNA sequencing can also suggest the presence of inherited mutations.
-Patients should be referred for germline mutation testing if they have a personal or family history suggestive of hereditary risk, the tumor has microsatellite instability, the gene in the tumor is a cancer susceptibility gene, the gene is considered pathogenic or likely pathogenic, or the allele frequency approaches 50%.
+Patients should be referred for germline testing if they have a personal or family history suggestive of hereditary risk, the tumor has microsatellite instability, the variant is a cancer susceptibility gene, the gene is considered pathogenic or likely pathogenic, or the allele frequency approaches 50%.

 What Oncology Nurses Need to Know